microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 To demonstrate the PGA, the PGA is used to multiply the input signal (as provided VDD/10).
 The gain of the PGA was set to 2x, but the PGA gain can be set as high as 16x.
 However, using other gain values may require adjustments to the sampling time of the ADC.

-To trigger the ADC, the Event System was used to connect the Peripheral Interrupt Timer (PIT) to the ADC Start Trigger.
-The PIT runs at 1kHz, but is divided by 2048.
+To trigger the ADC, the Event System was used to connect the Periodic Interrupt Timer (PIT) to the ADC Start Trigger.
+The PIT runs at 1kHz, but is divided by 2048 in the event channel.
 This creates a period of approximately 2 seconds between each conversion.
 LED0 on the Curiosity Nano is also connected to the same event channel.
-Every time the LED on the Curiosity Nano goes from ON to OFF, the ADC is triggered.
+Visually, every time the LED on the Curiosity Nano goes from ON to OFF, the ADC is triggered.

 For simplicity, the microcontroller remains in sleep most of the time.
 When the ADC completes the conversion, the interrupt generated wakes the microcontroller from sleep to process the result.
 After processing and printing the result, the microcontroller goes back to sleep to wait for the next cycle.

 ![Example Output](./images/demo.PNG)
 *Figure 2 - Output from the Example.
 VREF = 2.5V, VDD = 5V*

+**Note: VDD on the Curiosity Nano is 3.3V by default.**

-One downside of this approach is that the program becomes very sensitive to interrupts.
+One downside of this approach is that the program becomes sensitive to interrupts.
 As an example, moving to interrupt driven UART would trigger the program to run early, causing the output to duplicate infinitely.
 One workaround would be to set (and clear) a software flag that is triggered from the ADC's interrupt.

+## Changing VDD on the Curiosity Nano

+Curiosity Nano development boards ship running at 3.3V.
+To change the operating voltage to 5V (or another level), please consult section 3.3 in the [ATtiny1627 Curiosity Nano User's Guide](http://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1002865).

 ## Summary